Texas

-Historically, five major industries shaped the economy of Texas prior to World War II: bison, cattle, cotton, oil, and timber.
-Before and after the Civil War, the cattle industry—which Texas came to dominate—was a major economic driver and created the traditional image of the Texas cowboy.
-In the later 19th century, cotton and lumber grew to be major industries as the cattle industry became less lucrative.
-Ultimately, the discovery of major petroleum deposits (Spindletop in particular) initiated an economic boom that became the driving force behind the economy for much of the 20th century.
-Texas developed a diversified economy and high tech industry during the mid-20th century.
-As of 2024, it has the second-highest number (52) of Fortune 500 companies headquartered in the United States.
-With a growing base of industry, the state leads in many industries, including tourism, agriculture, petrochemicals, energy, computers and electronics, aerospace, and biomedical sciences.
-Texas has led the U.S. in state export revenue since 2002 and has the second-highest gross state product.
-Texas consistently ranks at the top of tables for business growth, job creation, and economic opportunity with low taxes and a regulatory environment that encourages innovation.

-The Dallas–Fort Worth metroplex and Greater Houston areas are the nation's fourth and fifth-most populous urban regions respectively.
-Its capital city is Austin.
-Due to its size and geologic features such as the Balcones Fault, Texas contains diverse landscapes common to both the U.S. Southern and the Southwestern regions.
-Most population centers are in areas of former prairies, grasslands, forests, and the coastline.
-Traveling from east to west, terrain ranges from coastal swamps and piney woods, to rolling plains and rugged hills, to the desert and mountains of the Big Bend.
+The economy of Texas is highly diversified with major industries including energy, agriculture, technology, manufacturing, and aerospace.
+It has the second-highest gross state product among U.S. states and has led the country in state export revenue since 2002.
+Its largest metropolitan areas include the Dallas–Fort Worth metroplex and Greater Houston, while Austin is the state capital.
+Texas contains diverse landscapes spanning the Gulf Coast, Piney Woods, plains, hills, deserts, and mountains, reflecting its large size and varied topography.

 Etymology

 The name Texas, based on the Caddo word táy:shaʼ (//tə́jːʃaʔ//) 'friend', was applied, in the spelling Tejas or Texas, by the Spanish to the Caddo themselves, specifically the Hasinai Confederacy.

 During Spanish colonial rule, in the 18th century, the area was known as Nuevas Filipinas ('New Philippines') and Nuevo Reino de Filipinas ('New Kingdom of the Philippines'), or as provincia de los Tejas ('province of the Tejas'), later also provincia de Texas (or de Tejas), ('province of Texas').
 It was incorporated as provincia de Texas into the Mexican Empire in 1821, and declared a republic in 1836.
 The Royal Spanish Academy recognizes both spellings, Tejas and Texas, as Spanish-language forms of the name.

 The English pronunciation with //ks// is unetymological, contrary to the historical value of the letter x in Spanish orthography.
 Alternative etymologies of the name advanced in the late 19th century connected the name Texas with the Spanish word teja, meaning 'roof tile', the plural tejas being used to designate Indigenous Pueblo settlements.
 A 1760s map by Jacques-Nicolas Bellin shows a village named Teijas on the Trinity River, close to the site of modern Crockett.